Palladam

-Palladam (பல்லடம்) is a town and First Grade Municipality in Tirupur district in the state of Tamil Nadu, India.
-It is the headquarters of Palladam Taluk of Tirupur district.
+Palladam (பல்லடம்) is a town and First Grade Municipality in Tiruppur district in the state of Tamil Nadu, India.
+It is the headquarters of Palladam Taluk of Tiruppur district.
 Palladam is located on National Highway NH 81.
-Palladam is a major Town with large source of income collected from the business community which includes Textile industries, Poultry farms and Agriculture.
+Palladam is a major town with large source of income collected from the business community, which includes Textile industries, Poultry farms, and Agriculture.
 Palladam High-tech weaving park is a milestone of the town.
 It is a part of the Coimbatore MP Constituency.
 Palladam is well known for production of Broiler chicken production and head office of Broiler coordination committee (BCC) situated here.